 Shulman was very successful – a star, really – and is now almost forgotten.
 Why?
 Maybe because satire doesn’t time-travel all that well?
-I don’t know.
 It baffles me.
-I think his stuff is hilarious.
-He had a syndicated humor column, which appeared in 300 newspapers.
-Shulman’s work was extremely popular on college campuses.
-He was also a regular contributor to Mad Magazine, which was established in 1952.
-Surprise surprise.
-You’d recognize that snarky anarchic style anywhere.
+His syndicated humor column appeared in 300 newspapers, he was extremely popular on college campuses, he was a regular contributor to Mad Magazine, established in 1952.
+Shulman was a Cold War satirist hacking at Eisenhower-era conformity with glee, lampooning it, creating space around it.
+In his own comedic way, he was deeply radical.

-I came across the book in my high school library.
-I have no idea why I would have picked it up: it’s kind of an old-fashioned looking book.
+I somehow tripped over Shulman’s I Was A Teen-age Dwarf when I was a teenager myself, 15 or 16, browsing in the high school library.
+I have no idea why I would have picked it up: it was an old-fashioned looking book, a cartoon on the front.
 Maybe something in the 1950s-ish cover appealed to me.
-I was very into the ’50s.
+We were in a 1950s nostalgia boom.
 Happy Days was a hit.
 The Stray Cats were on the rise.
 Boomer nostalgia was everywhere.
+I Was a Teenage Dwarf is the chronicle of Dobie Gillis’ high school “woman”-izing.

 Eventually, a box arrived on my doorstep, with my dad’s handwriting on the label.
 I opened it.
 And took out two books: Rally Round the Flag, Boys and I Was a Teenage Dwarf.
-This was who my father was.
-He had read these books when he was a kid.
+This was who Dad was.
+He read these books when he was a kid.
 Now he was sending them to his daughter.
 I was younger then.
 I didn’t consider what it must have felt like to him.

 I immediately took Teenage Dwarf up to my roof, with a thermos of coffee, and sat there in the autumn sun, tearing through my old childhood favorite.
 I finished it in a couple of hours.